Being a Reader

 As part of our reading scheme, we offer free online e-texts for children to enjoy.
 Each child has a range of texts at their ability level to practice their decoding and comprehension skills.

 Click on the link to go to the MYON website and use your child’s login to access their account.
+Your child’s details are all on the Arbor App if you need a reminder.

 For login assistance, contact the school office.